bordereast/arangodb-net-core/README.md

 I'm currently working on a managed foreign key feature.
 This will allow an entity to include another entity with a data annotation describing the foreign key.
 This will produce two tables in the database but allow users to work the entity as if it was a single document.
 I understand this is duplicating some relational database features, but I feel this is the most common feature lacking in client libraries.
 I don't feel this should be a database feature, as a Document based database shouldn't care how you model the data.

 ArangoDB has an excellent join feature via AQL, and this is the next logical step on the client side.

+### Connection Pools
+This client manages connection pools.
+It has two connection pools, one for HTTP and one for VelocyStream(not implemented yet).
+All methods are Async and a connection is obtained immediatly before use and released immediatly afterwards.
+This is handled internally, so consumers won't need to worry about closing connections.
+Also, each HTTPClient object is left undisposed, but only used by one Database instance at a time.
+This cuts down on overhead but makes connection use consistent between the HTTP and yet to be implemented TCP protocols.